Cottey College: Athletics

 The Cottey athletic teams are called the Comets.
 The college is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the American Midwest Conference (AMC) since the 2022–23 academic year.
-The Comets previously competed as an NAIA Independent within the Continental Athletic Conference from 2018–19 to 2021–22.
+When intercollegiate athletics were re-introduced to the college in the 1998–99 academic year, the Comets competed in the National Junior College Athletic Association (NJCAA).
+The Comets also previously competed as an NAIA Independent within the Continental Athletic Conference from 2018–19 to 2021–22.

 Cottey competes in nine intercollegiate varsity sports: basketball, cross country, eSports, flag football (added in 2020), golf, softball, track and field (indoor and outdoor) and volleyball.

-History

-When intercollegiate athletics were re-introduced to the college in the 1998–99 academic year, the Comets competed in the National Junior College Athletic Association (NJCAA).